 I got most of it down.
 The next several hours included going back and forth to radiology for x-rays.
 By the afternoon, my parents had arrived from VA.
 Dad went to the house to take care of the dogs who had been alone the night before while Mom kept me company.
 By that night, I was once again very sick.
 All of the barium I had drank decided it needed to come back up.
 It doesn’t taste any better the second time around.

 The next morning was my final x-ray.
-When my doctor came to deliver the news, I was alone.
+When my doctor came to deliver the news that surgery was imminent, I was alone.
 My husband had made it back to town but he was at church.
 My mom went home to shower and pack me some things for the next several days.
 I remember him telling me that I had a total bowel obstruction and he would be taking me to surgery within the hour.
 I remember texting John and my parents to come to the hospital ASAP.

 I have no recollection of the next two days.
 I do not remember being taken down to surgery.
 I do not remember recovery or being returned to my room.
 I vaguely remember my mom telling me that the surgery was over and that he had to remove ten inches of my small bowel because it had gotten wrapped around scar tissue (likely from my surgery in August) and had died.
 Gangrene had started to set in and had I not went to the ER on Friday it would have been so much worse.
 I just knew that I had a huge bandage covering most of my torso.